greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/greenplum_r_client.html.md

 You can use GreenplumR with Greenplum Database and the PL/R and PL/Container procedural languages.
 Before you install and run GreenplumR on a client system:

 -   Ensure that your Greenplum Database installation is running version 6.1 or newer.
--   Ensure that your client development system has connectivity to the Greenplum Database master host.
+-   Ensure that your client development system has connectivity to the Greenplum Database coordinator host.
 -   Ensure that `R` version 3.6.0 or newer is installed on your client system, and that you set the `$R_HOME` environment variable appropriately.
 -   Determine the procedural language\(s\) you plan to use with GreenplumR, and ensure that the language\(s\) is installed and configured in your Greenplum Database cluster.
 Refer to [PL/R Language](pl_r.html) and [PL/Container Language](pl_container.html) \(3.0 Beta\) for language installation and configuration instructions.
 -   Verify that you have registered the procedural language\(s\) in each database in which you plan to use GreenplumR to read data from or write data to Greenplum.
 For example, the following command lists the extensions and languages registered in the database named `testdb`:

     ```
-    $ psql -h gpmaster -d testdb -c '\dx'
+    $ psql -h gpcoordinator -d testdb -c '\dx'
                                          List of installed extensions
         Name     | Version  |   Schema   |                          Description